 Portland September 06, 2017

-Wildfires Are Raging Through This Beloved Natural Wonder In Oregon And It’s Beyond Heartbreaking
+by Lea Monroe Wildfires Are Raging Through This Beloved Natural Wonder In Oregon And It’s Beyond Heartbreaking

 While some areas of our country are currently underwater, others in the Northwest have been experiencing quite the opposite issue by battling enormous fires.
 Saturday one of America’s newest disasters was created after a pair of teenage boys allegedly set off firecrackers along a popular hiking trail in Oregon’s forest.
 Here’s what we know so far about the Eagle Creek Fire that’s setting the Columbia River Gorge ablaze.

 Now burning up over 20,000 acres as of Tuesday night, the Eagle Creek Fire has taken over the Columbia River Gorge.

 While the police are still waiting to release details on the situation at hand, they have confirmed that one of the suspects of the Eagle Creek Fire is in fact a teenage boy.
 Those hiking near the Eagle Creek Trail claim that on Saturday two boys were seen lighting and throwing firecrackers off of the cliffside of the trail that where the huge fire started.

 Known for being one of the most scenic areas of Oregon, the Columbia River Gorge's fire has residents all over the state completely heart broken.

 The fire that started on Saturday left over 150 hikers stranded overnight and has led to handfuls of evacuations for those who are living in the area.
 Those who are living in the town of Cascade Locks have specifically been affected by the Eagle Creek Fire, with evacuations forcing them to relocate to other areas of the state.